Sudden death in young people: Heart problems often blamed

 Can sudden death in young people be prevented?

-It sometimes can.
-If you're at high risk of sudden cardiac death, your doctor will usually suggest that you avoid competitive sports.
+Sometimes.
+If you're at high risk of sudden cardiac death, a health care provider will likely suggest that you avoid competitive sports.

 Who should be screened for sudden death risk factors?

 There's debate in the medical community about screening young athletes in attempt to identify those at high risk of sudden death.

 One Italian study found that mandatory heart evaluation of young people with an electrocardiogram (ECG or EKG) leads to lower rates of sudden cardiac death.
 But some worry this type of screening can lead to false-positive results — signs that there's a problem when there really isn't.
 Another worry is that screening would lead to overdiagnosis of conditions that may never cause any harm.

 It's not clear that routine ECGs given before athletes are cleared to play competitive sports can prevent sudden cardiac death.
 However, such testing might help identify some who are at increased risk.